 This new partnership has opened the door to enable millions of students and teachers to continue to use PhET’s legacy Java science and math simulations on a wider variety of devices, including Chromebooks and iPads.

 “We are extremely happy that we have been able to contribute to extending the life of an educational resource that is so valuable to hundreds of thousands of students across the world every day.
-This is a perfect example of how CheerpJ – being compatible with 100% of Java – can automatically convert large numbers of applications to HTML5 with minimal or no manual intervention.”
+This is a perfect example of how CheerpJ – being extensively compatible with Java 8 – can automatically convert large numbers of applications to HTML5 with minimal or no manual intervention.”

 – Stefano De Rossi, CEO, Leaning Technologies

 “The CheerpJ technology has been a true game-changer for PhET simulations.
 We were able to create new browser-compatible versions of 57 legacy Java simulations, restoring access at a time of great need.
 The PhET teacher community could not be happier!”